Nykaa: Beauty-ful E-commerce play

 Why invest in Nykaa?

-The key investment arguments would be:
+• The key investment arguments summarized would be:

-Extensive (and sometimes exclusive) brand relationships
+• Extensive (and sometimes exclusive) brand relationships

-Excellent management team
+• Excellent management team

-Profitable start-up (especially at EBITDA level) generating positive cash flow
+• Profitable start-up (especially at EBITDA level)

 How do operating metrics look?